roberttidey/IRBlasterWeb/README.md

 Tool for gathering codes from a remote
   This is a simple python program (rxir.py) expected to run on a Raspberry Pi and using a demodulated IR receiver connected to a GPIO.
   Create a text file with a list of button names (broken into subsets for convenience).
 These files are named device-subset.
-When run it will prompt for device,subset and coding type (nec,rc5,rc6).
+When run it will prompt for device,subset,coding type (nec,rc5,rc6) and whether to check(y/n).
 The user is then asked to press the buttons.
   The codes are then appended to a file called device.ircodes.
+If check is y then it will try to verify code looks sensible and will retry if required.
+  Note that the program assumes the GPIO is low when IR is off.
+I use a simple 1 transistor buffer between the sensor to convert to 3.3V which inverts the signal from the sensor (active low).
+If no inversion is used then modify the defintions at line 26-27

 Triggering from Alexa / IFTTT
   Set up Router to port forward external requests to IRBlaster device.
 Use a dns service if possible to give router external IP a name